 No.1 Get to know a tree.
 The leaves may have fallen from the branches but our ancient trees are still tree-mendous!
 See if you can spot our Cedar of Lebanon, it's one of the oldest trees in the country.

 No.6 Go welly wandering.
 This activity doesn't need any special instructions - put on your wellies and soak up the watery fun!

 No.15 Go on a wintry adventure.
 When it's cold and frosty why not go for a winter walk?
 Listen to the crunch of your footsteps on the frosty ground, see what icy shapes you can spot and if it's cold enough, watch out for your icy breath!

-Number 18) Create some wild art - If you're lucky enough to drop in on a day when we're doing some wild art activites then you can get stuck right in!
-If not why not try collecting some bits and bobs like interesting shaped leaves or twigs that you can take home to turn into a masterpiece?
+No.18 Create some wild art.
+If you're lucky enough to drop in on a day when we're doing some wild art activites then you can get stuck right in.
+If not, why not try collecting some bits and bobs from nature like interesting shaped twigs that you can take home to turn into a masterpiece?

 No.30 Go on a scavenger hunt.
 The grounds of Sudbury are perfect for solo adventurers, or groups big and small - a winter scavenger hunt is a great way to test your seeking skills in the wild.
 Lots of wild treasures are waiting to be discovered at Sudbury!